sourcegraph/handbook/content/departments/engineering/design/templates/extra-large-template.md

   - [ ] Designer review

   ### Testing
+  Testing of these efforts should also be more comprehensive.
   - [ ] Hallway testing - Link
   - [ ] Usertesting.com task based evaluation - Link
-  - [ ] User testing with 2 customers - Link
+  - [ ] User testing with multiple customers - Link

   ### Deliver
   - [ ] Announce in #progress
+    - Consider announcing in a company meeeting
   - [ ] Loom - Link
   - [ ] Team review
   - [ ] Design team review